GoyalLab/SingletCodeWebsite/docs/infoCLI.rst

 Using the Interface
 -----------------------

+Navigating to commandLineTools folder, you will find 3 files and you will need to run  singletCodeCommandLine.py.
+There are 2 modules available, one to run singletCode and the other to create a sample sheet if you have used watermelon barcoding techmology using the fastq sequenced files from MISEQ technology.

-Detailed information about the parameters for the functions in the package
+Detailed information about the modules in the command line interface
 -----------------------------------------------------------------------------

 singletCode Command Line